flutter/website/src/docs/resources/faq.md

 The framework is entirely self-contained and requires [only one license]({{site.github}}/flutter/flutter/blob/master/LICENSE).

-In addition, any Dart packages you use may have their own license requirements.
+In addition, any Dart packages you use might have their own license requirements.

 ### How can I determine the licenses my Flutter application needs to show?